creating2morrow/neveko/docs/man.md

 * the invoice shows payment per blocks (time)
 * default is 1 piconero per day
 * the jwp is cached by the client until block time expiration at which time you will be required to authorize another payment

-## Adding a contact
-* now that the bills are paid insert the .b32.i2p address on the contact line
-* click add
-* if all goes well you will have imported their public nevmes gpg app key
-* dont reuse the app gpg keys anywhere else!
-* don't forget to trust the contact with `sign key` in the `check status` window

 ## Sending a message